-- Natraloe Regenerating Aloe Gel: This is the most cost-effective aloe gel I’ve found, and it also contains the best ingredients.
-You get the most bang for your buck here at about R145 for 250ml.
-When I cannot find 100% aloe vera gel, I use this in my recipe instead.
+Natraloe Regenerating Aloe Gel: This is the most cost-effective aloe gel I’ve found, and it also contains the best ingredients.
+When I cannot find 100% aloe gel, I use this instead.

-- Totally Wild Organic Aloe Gel: This is the more costly option at about R100 for 100ml, but it is a certified organic product after all.
-That said, it’s still a great price for a certified organic product.
+Totally Wild Organic Aloe Gel: This is the more costly option, but it is a certified organic product after all.
+That said, it’s a great price for a certified organic product.
 It contains magnificent ingredients and has a lovely texture, although the scent may not be for everyone.